DavidePanza/finetuning_LLM_for_Chapter_Extraction/README.md

-# 🚀 TOC Extraction Fine-Tuning Pipeline
+# TOC Extraction Fine-Tuning Pipeline

+This project focuses on using fine-tuning to improve the performance of a small LLM (0.6B parameters) on a challenging task: producing structured output.
+Specifically, the model is trained to extract relevant information from books’ tables of contents—including title, start page, and end page—in JSON format.
+This task is particularly difficult for small models due to the high variability in the layout of books’ tables of contents.

-A complete pipeline for fine-tuning language models to extract structured table of contents (TOC) from noisy, real-world documents.
-This project transforms imperfect TOC text into clean, structured JSON format using parameter-efficient LoRA fine-tuning.
+This repository provides a complete pipeline for fine-tuning language models to extract structured tables of contents (TOC) from noisy, real-world documents.
+Using parameter-efficient LoRA fine-tuning, the project transforms imperfect TOC text into clean, structured JSON format.

-## 🎯 What It Does
+## What It Does

 Fine-tunes **Qwen3-0.6B** to robustly parse messy table of contents and extract:
 - Chapter numbers and titles